-Some named countries and places (not all are easily readable) on the three continents are, left to right:
+Some named countries and places on the three continents are, left to right:

 Europe: Hispanien (Spain), Mailand (Milan), Welschland (Welsh?
 Walloon?
 Country), Frankreich (France), Lothringen (Lorraine), Roma (Rome), Deutschland (Germany), Ungarn (Hungary), Polen (Poland), Preussen (Prussia), Griechenland (Greece), Türken (Turks)

 Africa: Lybia, Egypten, Morenland (Land of the Moors), Königreich Melinde (Kingdom of Melinde) , Caput Bonae Spes (Cape of Good Hope)